andrebask/thesis/09 - chapter4.md

 A continuation will be composed of a series of frames.
 A *frame* is an object with a method that accepts a single value (the argument to the continuation) and invokes the appropriate procedure fragment, to continue the computation from the capture point.
 Also these frames will be closed over the next fragment to call.

 ### Code Instrumentation
-Beside fragmentation, instrumentation is performed installing exception handlers around each computation step to enable the capture and resume of continuations.
+Beside fragmentation, instrumentation is performed for installing exception handlers around each computation step to enable the capture and resume of continuations.
 Kawa supports `try-catch` expressions, which are translated directly to native `try/catch` statements in Java bytecode.
 A `try-catch` expression is created around each computation to capture a possible `ContinuationException`.
 The installed exception handler adds a new frame (an invokable object enclosing a call the next computation step) to the list of frames included inside the `ContinuationException` object, than rethrows the exception.

 The following code resembles the final result after instrumentation: